pjechris/CohesionKit/README.md

 Sometimes both can be used but they each have a different purpose:

 1. `store` is suited for storing full data retrieved from webservices, like `GET /user` for instance
 2. `update` is usually used for partial data.
-It's also the preferred method when receiving events from websockets for instances.
+It's also the preferred method when receiving events from websockets.

 ## Advanced topics

 ### Aliases

-Sometimes you need to retrieve data without knowing the id.
-Common scenario is current user.
+Sometimes you need to retrieve data without knowing the object id.
+Common case is current user.

-CohesionKit provide a suitable mechanism: aliases.
+CohesionKit provides a suitable mechanism: aliases.
 Aliases allow you to register and find entities using a key.

 ```swift
 extension AliasKey where T == User {